 How are the tests scored?

 Each GRE Subject Test yields a total score on a 200–990 score scale, in 10-point increments.
-Subscores are reported for the Biology and Psychology Tests on a scale of 20–99, in one-point increments.
+Subscores are reported for the Physics and Psychology Tests on a scale of 20–99, in one-point increments.

 GRE is a registered trademark of the Educational Testing Service (ETS), which is not affiliated with The Princeton Review.